 The Excel Academy forms excellent communication links with parents and encourages parental involvement in all decisions about their child's learning.
 As parents, you will be reviewing your child's learning passport, progress and will contribute to the planning of future targets.
 In addition to parent's evenings, the Academy holds a 'Student Academy Support' event twice a year so that students and parents can speak to support staff and the SENCo about their provision and progress.

 - How are parents involved in the setting?
 How can I be involved?

 Parents are encouraged to attend parent forums to share ideas and views.
 There are also opportunities to support other parents who also have children with SEND.
 Parents can also get involved by supporting their child with their work by using the ‘Show my Homework’ app.
 Attendance to Parent’s Evening, celebration events and parent workshops are encouraged with the belief that the Academy is pivotal to all - students, staff, parents and the community.

 - What do I I do if I want to make a complaint?

 The complaints policy is published on the Excel Academy's website to get further advice.

 - What other support Is available to parents and how can I contact them?

 The Excel Academy will offer Early Help if parents or families need extra support.
-Other support for parents include the SEND Information, Advice Support Service (SENDIASS), Safeguarding board and access to the Stoke-On-Trent Local Offer where links to a range of supportive agencies can be found.
+Other support for parents include the SEND Information, Advice Support Service (SENDIASS), Safeguarding Board and access to the Stoke-On-Trent SEND Local Offer where links to a range of supportive agencies can be found.